zer0Trac3/kaliwiki/tools/aircrack-ng_suite/aircrack-ng.md

 DESCRIPTION
        aircrack-ng is an 802.11 WEP and WPA/WPA2-PSK key cracking program.
-       It can recover the WEP key once enough encrypted packets have been capâ€ tured with airodump-ng.
+       It can recover the WEP key once enough encrypted packets have been cap tured with airodump-ng.
 This part of the aircrack-ng  suite  determines the  WEP key using two fundamental methods.
 The first method is via the PTW approach (Pyshkin, Tews, Weinmann).
 The main advantage of  the  PTW